wavefrontHQ/docs/pages/doc/ui_charts.md

 The [`align()` function](query_language_reference.html#filtering-and-comparison-functions) lets you specify the size of the buckets&mdash;45 minute, 2 hour, 1 day, etc.&mdash;into which the points are grouped.
 However, the supported chart resolution is the most granular view you can get.
 Therefore, for the 1-week time window + 3840px screen example, specifying `align(15m,...)` does not result in 15 minute buckets being displayed on the screen because the ~30 minute buckets are already associated with the chart.
 If you were to use the `align()` function, Wavefront would first align the values into 15 minute buckets, and then take two aligned values and summarize those based on the Summarize By method.

-{% include note.html content="In order to improve the performance of an aggregation, Wavefront will sometimes pre-align an expression.
+{% include note.html content="To improve the performance of an aggregation, Wavefront will sometimes pre-align an expression.
 For details, see [Bucketing with align()](query_language_align_function.html)." %}

 ## Units in Chart Axes and Legends

 You can control how units display in chart axes and legends.
-All of these option affect only the display of data and do not change the underlying stored data values, or the results of queries made directly against the API.
+The options affect *only the display* of data and do not change the underlying stored data values, or the results of queries made directly against the API.
 Any constants used in queries, including thresholds, also continue to use the underlying raw data without unit scaling.

 ### Unit Prefixes
 Charts support these unit prefixes: